 Is Needles Highway open in the winter?

 Due the snow this road is usually closed in winters.
 It’s open from early April through mid-October (depending on snow).
 The open and close dates all depend on snowmelt and snowfall each year.
 If you want to be sure the road is open during your visit, visit the South Dakota DOT.

-The route demands 100% concentration.
-Take a tip from the tortoise: slow and steady wins the race.
-You can get information about the tunnel sizes at the visitor centre.
-The tunnel is 8' 4" wide by 12' 0" high.
-You need to be confident and aware of your vehicle size before passing through this tunnel.
-It’s a cool experience though navigating through them and as long you don’t suffer from serious claustrophobia, you will be completely fine!
-Since the road is so narrow with many tight hairpin turns and a few extremely narrow tunnels, you can't really enjoy the scenery when driving.
+Nestled in South Dakota's Black Hills, you can get information about the tunnel sizes at the visitor centre.
+Owing to the narrow roadway, sharp turns, and low tunnels, the road has very little traffic.
 The road's name comes from the needle-like granite formations which seem to pierce the horizon along the highway.
 The roadway was carefully planned by former South Dakota Governor Peter Norbeck, who marked the entire course on foot and by horseback.
-Construction was completed in 1922.
+Construction of the road was completed in 1922.